 Rape under PC 261 is described as non-consensual sexual intercourse achieved through fraud, force, or threats.
 The legal meaning of rape is almost similar to the definition of forcible oral copulation.
 The only difference is that when it comes to rape, the crucial sexual activity is intercourse and not oral sex.

 For most cases that involve non-consensual sex allegations, the accused is prosecuted under both PC 287 forcible oral copulation and PC 261 rape.
-Rape is always a felony that carries a possible prison term of eight, six, or three years.
+Rape is always a felony that carries a possible prison term of three, six, or eight years.

 Oral Copulation With a Minor – PC 287